Jose Trevino Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The 9.8 strikeouts per nine innings compiled by the Twins pitching staff ranks third in MLB.
+- The 9.8 strikeouts per nine innings compiled by the Twins pitching staff ranks fourth in the league.

-- The Twins have the fourth-ranked team ERA across all league pitching staffs (3.37).
+- The Twins have the third-ranked team ERA among all league pitching staffs (3.26).

-- The Twins rank 15th in baseball in home runs given up (24 total, 1.1 per game).
+- Twins pitchers combine to surrender 24 total home runs at a rate of one per game (to rank 12th in the league).

-- Gray (2-0) gets the starting nod for the Twins in his fifth start of the season.
-He has a .82 ERA in 22 2/3 innings pitched, with 26 strikeouts.
+- Ryan makes the start for the Twins, his fifth of the season.
+He is 4-0 with a 3.24 ERA and 29 strikeouts in 25 2/3 innings pitched.

-- His last appearance was in relief on Sunday when the righty threw 2/3 innings against the Washington Nationals while allowing hits.
+- In his most recent time out -- in relief on Monday -- the right-hander tossed 2/3 innings against the New York Yankees while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.